BookOps-CAT/bookops-worldcat/docs/index.md

 #### Searching Brief Bibliographic Records Using Metadata API

-The `MetadataSession` is authenticated using `WorldcatAccessToken` object.
+The `MetadataSession` is authenticated using the `WorldcatAccessToken` object.
 The session allows searching brief records as well as retrieving full bibs in the MARX XML format.

 Basic usage:
 ```python